by Jenn Lukens

 In addition to working longer hours, commuting further distances, and family responsibilities, younger people tend to look for volunteer options that are less time intensive.
 Gienapp explained, “It’s much easier to volunteer my time at a soup kitchen and work with the homeless population or a women’s shelter than to wake up at three o’clock in the morning and do a transfer from a small hospital to a big hospital, which is a lot of what impacts EMS in rural America.”

 This “cultural shift,” requires a change in how EMS agencies recruit volunteers.
-The current “volunteer subsidy,” or the value of volunteer time, is estimated to equal a national average of $24.14 an hour, as of February 2018.
+The current “volunteer subsidy,” or the value of volunteer time, is estimated to equal a national average of $24.14 an hour, as of February 2018 (no longer available online).
 The recent loss of volunteers has motivated some agencies to move toward a mixed workforce structure, combining what paid employees the agency can afford with an ever-diminishing pool of volunteer EMTs, often offering hourly or per-call stipends as incentives.
 With most models moving in this direction, the uncompensated volunteer is growing rare.

 Recruitment and Retention Tactic #1: Offer Stipends

 Jeb Stuart Volunteer Rescue Squad of Stuart, Virginia began offering stipends to pay their volunteers per call in 2017.
 Funds from the county and a change in their billing methods have allowed them to provide stipends to cover up to 16 calls every two weeks or 32 calls a month.

 Derek Wagner, the squad’s 22-year-old captain, shares that monetary stipends like these are the ticket to attracting a younger generation.
 “Because their lives are so busy, money is important to someone fresh out of high school.
 And they are the ones we should be marketing to since there are some long nights of staying up ’til three or four in the morning.
 They can handle it a little better.”